- Published date:

 For the first time the project has made freely available in digital format the library's collection of bound Quarterly Lists.
 These are descriptive catalogue records of books published quarterly and by province of British India between 1867 and 1947.
 The Quarterly Lists are available to download as searchable PDFs via the British Library's datasets portal, data.bl.uk.

-Location and Time: Foyle Learning Centre, British Library, 17:30 - 19:00
+All seminars are held in the Foyle Suite, Conservation Centre, British Library, 17:30 - 19:00

-Digital Skills Workshop
+Digital Skills Workshops